PhaniChandraSekhar/PhaniChandraSekhar/README.md

 - [AIML Portfolio](https://portfolios.talentsprint.com/AIML/223602)

 ## 📌 Featured Projects
-1. Resume Analyzer based on GenAI(In progress)
-2. Internal Chatbot based on RAG and open LLM (Feb'24 to Apr'24)
+Invoice Reconciliation (In progress)
+AI-powered tool to compare invoices with purchase orders, ensuring 99% accuracy.

+TourBuddie (In progress)
+A VR and AI-powered travel assistant for immersive experiences and better travel recommendations.

+UKRealtyAnalyzer (In progress)
+AI platform for end-to-end real estate investment analysis, planning, and construction management.

-3. Automatic Speech Recognition (ASR) - Capstone Project (Jun'23 to Aug'23)
+Automatic Speech Recognition (ASR) (Jun'23 – Aug'23)
+Capstone project using deep learning and the KALDI framework for speech-to-text conversion.

-4. Envoy Global VISA Immigration platform (Dec'22 to Present)
+Envoy Global VISA Immigration Platform (Dec'22 – Aug'24)
-5. Brokerage Operations Support System (UPS, EU & APAC) (Feb'21 to Nov'22)
-6. Flight Forward (UPS, US) (Sep'20 to Jan'21)
+Led AI integration for enterprise-level automation and efficiency improvement.

 Feel free to reach out for collaborations or just a chat about technology and innovation!